Skip to main content

 Stated explicitly so there are no surprises in your security review:

-- We do not train models on customer data.
-Embeddings are generated per-request and not retained beyond their use in the extraction pipeline.
+• We do not train models on customer data.